jeffl8n/syncfusion_collab_example/README.md

 ## Projects

 - `src/Server/SyncfusionCollab.Server` – ASP.NET Core 8 Web API that hosts the Syncfusion Document Editor collaborative editing endpoints and SignalR hub.
 Redis is used to synchronize operations between users.
-- `src/Client/SyncfusionCollab.Client` – React (TypeScript) single-page application providing the document editor UI.
-The API base URL is read from the `SYNCFUSION_API_BASE` environment variable.
+- `src/Client/SyncfusionCollab.Client` - React (TypeScript) single-page application providing the document editor UI.
+The API base URL is read from the `REACT_APP_SYNCFUSION_API_BASE` environment variable.
 - `src/AppHost/SyncfusionCollab.AppHost` – .NET Aspire AppHost that runs the API, client, and a Redis container from a single dashboard experience.

 ## Prerequisites